Up to 50% of sales go to the business that responds first.

 If your teams are communicating about content and content creation, they should also be tracking how leads progress through the sales process.
 Are leads consistently getting stuck in the same place in the sales process?
 Is the sales team dealing with too many unqualified leads?
 Are leads' pain points never fully addressed?

 Reporting on how leads are progressing through your marketing and sales funnels will reveal any areas in need of improvement.
-Your people can then fix the issues because they know problems exist!
+Your team can then fix the issues because they know the problems exist.

 Analyzing and reporting on data may not be a forte for your employees, but providing coaching and training can help unlock your business’ potential.
 If your teams have a hunger to learn, it will pay off in the long run.

 PRO TIP: Data analysis goes hand in hand with data visualization, so jump into Google Analytics, Excel, or another favorite data visualization tool and get ready to clearly communicate your progress and success.

 Avoid These Challenges and Enable Sales Productivity

 Now that you know more about some of the top sales enablement challenges businesses face today, as well as tips and tricks to improve your win rate, we’d like to also remind you that one company's success with sales enablement may not be repeatable for another.